Taskmaster (TV series): Format

-Taskmaster is a comedic game show, in which a group of five contestants – mainly comedians, but sometimes including other well-known television personalities – compete against each other by completing tasks assigned to them.
+Taskmaster is a comedic game show, in which a group of five contestants—mainly comedians, but sometimes including other well-known television personalities—compete against each other by completing tasks assigned to them.
 In each episode, contestants are shown tackling a series of tasks, supervised and sometimes assisted by Horne.
 Davies then judges each contestant's performance in each task to determine how many points they receive, generally ranking them from one to five points.
 The contestant with the highest score in each episode wins a collection of prizes submitted by the contestants themselves as one of the tasks; the one with the highest cumulative score at the end of a series wins a trophy.
+In the main series, the trophy is a golden bust of Davies.

-Tasks given to contestants range from simple physical challenges, such as "eat as much watermelon as you can in one minute", to more complex or artistic tasks.
-Some tasks may be timed, consist of multiple stages, or both.
-In some cases, contestants conduct tasks as a team with one or two other contestants; in such cases all members of a team receive the same score.
+Tasks are typically given to the contestants by Horne in his role as the Taskmaster's assistant, who hands them a tri-folded page sealed with red wax and the "TM" branding.
+The contestants must read the task out loud.
+Tasks given to contestants range from simple physical challenges, such as "eat as much watermelon as you can in one minute", to more complex or artistic tasks, such as "make a stop-motion video featuring a potato".
+Some tasks may consist of multiple stages or mini-tasks.
+In some cases, contestants conduct tasks as a team with one or two other contestants; in most such cases, all members of a team receive the same score.
 To complete tasks, contestants often have to apply a level of logic, creativity, or lateral thinking in order to achieve the end goal.
 Contestants can be disqualified and awarded no points for a task if they fail to achieve the task's objective, inadvertently break one of the task's rules, or cheat.
-Conversely, they can be given bonus points.
+Conversely, they can be given bonus points, either at Davies's discretion or based on criteria described in a task's instructions.
 Occasionally, prank tasks are given to one contestant alone, who is led to believe the others are performing the same task; Davies may award bonus points for these.